 Menjangan Island Coral Reef Conservation

-In response to the concern of increasing visitors, and thus anchor damage, Biosphere Foundation initiated a Mooring Buoy Program with local divers and Bali Barat Nature Guides, Nono Suparno and Ketut Sutama.
+Our studies indicate that one of the greatest threats is anchor damage by both local visitors coming to the islands temples and tourists/divers.
+In response to the concern of increasing visitors, and thus anchor damage, Biosphere Foundation initiated a Mooring Buoy Program in 2012 with local divers and Bali Barat Nature Guides, Nono Suparno and Ketut Sutama.
 These eco-warriors visit Menjangan 12 times a year to install new mooring buoys, repair old mooring buoys,and remove trash, crown of thorns star fish and Drupella snails.
-There are now 33 mooring buoys around Menjangan – you can follow their progress on Facebook.
+There are now 33 mooring buoys around Menjangan which are maintained – you can follow their progress on Facebook.

 Both Nono and Sutama are inspiring hundreds of other local people to join their conservation efforts and new movements are springing up in the region to protect coastlines adjacent to the Park.
 Biosphere Foundation additionally works with Putri Menjangan, a Nature Forum for reefs and mangroves, and Alam Lestari, a mangrove restoration project, to support mangrove restoration, reef stewardship and an ecological method to treat the wastewater from a nearby shrimp farm.
 Additionally, we are working with Putri Menjangan to transplant broken living coral fragments (from anchor and human damage) back onto the reef using local cement.